azemon/insightly-landing-page/README.md

 * the email's domain -> Organization's Name
 * the email's domain -> Organization's Domain

+In the `forms` directory, create a file named `FORM_NAME.txt` (same as the contents of the form_name hidden field).
+Put the thank-you page URL and the text of the thank-you email into this file.

 Dependencies
 ============

 Landing-page depends on Insightly's Python SDK, included here as a submodule.
+See the [Insightly API community discussion](https://support.insight.ly/hc/en-us/community/topics/200257170-Insightly-API)

 License
 =======